-The proof of Theorem \ref{T:main} in Section \ref{S:proof} needs some preliminary work.
-We already mentioned trace theorems.
-A careful investigation of the \underline{family} of Poisson kernels $\{\P^y_\alpha\}_{\alpha>0}$ and relative extension operators $\{\E_\alpha\}_{\alpha>0}$ together with the relations within them is needed as well, see Section \ref{S:genext}.
+Our proof of Theorem \ref{T:main} in Section \ref{S:proof} needs some preliminary work.
+Besides the already mentioned Hardy type inequalities and trace theorems, a careful investigation of the \underline{family} of Poisson kernels $\{\P^y_\alpha\}_{\alpha>0}$ and relative extension operators $\{\E_\alpha\}_{\alpha>0}$, together with the relations within them, are needed as well (see Section \ref{S:genext}).

-Finally, a crucial role is played by Hardy type inequalities.
-As immediate consequence of the more general Theorem \ref{T:Hardy} we have the next result (see Remark \ref{R:Hardy_references} for related references).